carpentries-incubator/git-novice-branch-pr/_episodes/02-setup.md

 {: .output}

 Now, it is prompting Dracula for a passphrase.
 Since he is using his lab’s laptop that other people sometimes have access to, he wants to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere, as there is no "reset my password" option.

+Note: The unix shell won't show anything when you type in your password, not even placeholders!

 ~~~
 Enter same passphrase again: